2lambda123/forex/README.md

-* could try a 3d tsne - might yield more visual separation
-* Nice grid search talk - and I approve of AUC as the best metric - AUC is typically between 0 and 1
 * Put actual return on your predicted return graphs
 * For the ROC curves label the TPR and FPR axes.
 * What does paper trading mean?
-* Nice app
-* How is your paper trading doing?

 # * **`WORK IN PROGRESS DUE 10/10/2017`** *